10 Universities Offering Free Writing Courses Online

 See our list of universities that offer free online writing courses.
 Learn about what courses are available and what topics they cover to find the course that's right for you.

 Many schools offer free online courses and materials through OpenCourseWare (OCW) projects.
 While formal admission isn't necessary to access lectures and other materials, these courses don't usually award college credit.
-Students looking for the same ease of access and the opportunity to apply their study time towards a degree or certificate program might want to consider courses that can lead to an alternative form of credit.
+Students looking for the same ease of access and the opportunity to apply their study time towards a degree or certificate program might want to consider courses that can lead to credit through Study.com.

 Through MIT's OCW program, students can download a variety of undergraduate and graduate-level course materials that cover topics in, among others, essay, expository and technical writing.
 Course activities and formats include assignments, exams, lecture notes and video presentations.

 - Writing and Reading the Essay focuses on the essay as a popular literary genre.
 The syllabus indicates two essay anthologies as course texts, which can be purchased online.
 Course activities include a reader's journal and a series of personal writing assignments.

 - Writing and Reading Short Stories offers students the opportunity to study character development, plotting and point of view.
 Featured authors include, among others, Flannery O'Connor, Alice Walker, William Faulkner and John Updike.

 The New Jersey Institute of Technology is a scientific and technological university that offers OCW courses and materials.

 - Technical Writing is geared toward the advanced writer.
 In this course, which consists of about 40 video-taped lectures, students apply theory to analyze and solve complex communication problems.
 Course topics include audience awareness, document design, ethics, gender equity and rhetorical theory.